Q: What makes you such an expert?!

 out any benefits of packing more cars onto the road.
 All of our

-pushing ahead and closing up gaps does work at certain times, but only at
+pushing ahead and closing up gaps does work under certain conditions, but

 sparse traffic.
 Once everyone slows down to the 35MPH and 150ft spacing pattern,

-it becomes counterproductive to try reducing spaces any further.
+it becomes totally counterproductive to try reducing spaces any

 Here's another way to say the same thing: